dncnmcdougall/ModelReducer/readme.md

 the state of their applications while still using a library like [Redux](http://redux.js.org).

-This is achived by creating models (conceptually classes) but they are not instanced, rather their state is a part of the global state object.
-So state management is still imutable and state manipulation is still done with pure functions, however structural decomposition is handled by this library.
+This is achieved by creating models (conceptually classes) but they are not instanced, rather their state is a part of the global state object.
+So state management is still immutable and state manipulation is still done with pure functions, however structural decomposition is handled by this library.

 Each model then its own actions (which mutate the state) and requests (which do calculations on the state).
-However the model will not recieve the global state object, and does not have to deal with reintegrating the new state object with the whole.
-Rather it will recive a state object that matches the model.
+However the model will not receive the global state object, and does not have to deal with reintegrating the new state object with the whole.
+Rather it will receive a state object that matches the model.

 This means that the mutation functions can still be pure.
 While at the same time a model's actions and requests do not need to deal with the global state object.